stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 record is inserted during onboarding of a new signer.
 It seems cleaner and easier that such processing be associated with the insertion of a record of a new type, not an existing type like SRV.

+# Publication of Notification Targets

+To use generalized notifications, it is necessary for the sender to know where to direct each NOTIFY message.
+This section describes the procedure for discovering that notification target.

+Note that generalized NOTIFY messages are but one mechanism for improving the efficiency of automated delegation maintenance.
+Other alternatives alternatives, such as contacting the parent via an API or DNS Update ({{!RFC2136}}), may (or may not) be more suitable in individual cases.
+Like generalized notifications, they similarly require a means for discovering where to send the API or DNS Update requests.

+The scope for the publication mechanism is therefore wider than only to support generalized notifications, and a unified approach that works independently of the notification method is specified in this section.

+## Signaling Method {#signaling}

+Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}}.
+A parent MUST NOT publish more than one DSYNC record for each combination of rrtype and scheme.

+If the parent itself performs CDS/CDNSKEY or CSYNC processing, or if the parent forwards the notifications internally to the designated party (such as as registrar), the following scheme is used:

+    *._dsync.example.
+IN DSYNC  CDS   scheme port target *._dsync.example.
+IN DSYNC  CSYNC scheme port target

+It is RECOMMENDED to secure the corresponding zone with DNSSEC.

+It is also possible to publish child-specific records, where the wildcard label is replaced by the child's FQDN with the parent zone's labels stripped.

+As an example, consider a registrar offering domains like `child.example`, delegated from `example` zone.
+If the registrar provides the notification endpoint, e.g., `rr-endpoint.example:5300`, the parent may publish this information as follows:

+    child._dsync.example.
+IN DSYNC  CDS  1 5300 rr-endpoint.example.

+In case the parent does not need child-specificity, the wildcard label may be dropped from the DSYNC owner name (i.e., it may be published at the `_dsync` label instead).
+While this practice enables zone structures without wildcards, it also requires an additional step during discovery (see {{discovery}}), and is therefore NOT RECOMMENDED.

+For practical purposes, the parent MAY delegate the `_dsync` domain as a separate zone, and/or synthesize records under it.
+If child-specificity is not needed, the parent can publish a wildcard DSYNC record.

+To accommodate indirect delegation management models, the parent's designated notification target may relay notifications to a third party (such as the registrar, in ICANN's model).
+The details of such arrangements are out of scope for this document.

 # Delegation Maintenance: CDS/CDNSKEY and CSYNC Notifications